True or False: A CIA Analyst's Guide to Spotting Fake News

 This non-fiction book takes a historical look at fake news and its impact on different cultures and moments in time.
 The author is a former CIA analyst who uses the book to arm readers and thinkers with the tools they need to dismantle misinformation and consume media with a critical eye toward truth and nuance.

-How Book Club Classes Work
+How Self-Paced Book Club Classes Work

 Families are welcome to use as many or as few of the suggested resources and activities as they'd like to fit their interest and schedules.